Bamingui-Bangoran National Park and Biosphere Reserve: Flora and fauna

 Bamingui-Bangoran's major ecosystem is characterized as tropical dry or deciduous forests while the major habitats and land covers are dry forests, wooded savannas, edaphic savannas, and gallery forests.
 Trees include the Terminalia, Isoberlinia doka and Anogeissus.

-The sub-specific endemism seen in the large mammals appears to link to Chari-Logone River system Pleistocene isolation.
+Subspecific endemism seen in the large mammals appears to link to Chari-Logone River system Pleistocene isolation.
+The park was also a stronghold for the now extinct Western Black Rhinoceros in the Central African Republic, but has been extinct in the country since 1986.
 One mammal is considered endangered, the Chadian wild dog, while the Sudan cheetah, Central African lion, and African manatee are classified as vulnerable.
 According to Spinage, antelope populations have declined markedly since 1960 within the park.

+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.
+The red faced lovebird is found here and in Nigeria's Gashaka Gumti National Park.

 The park reserve's amphibians include the Mascarene ridged frog, sharp-nosed ridged frog, Schilluk ridged frog, Galam white-lipped frog, cryptic sand frog, ornate frog, crowned bullfrog, flat-backed toad, shovelnose frog, Senegal kassina, and Natal puddle frog.
-The red faced lovebird is found here and in Nigeria's Gashaka Gumti National Park.

 Threats

-Ecological threats to the park reserve include foreign timber and mining concessions, poaching, and agriculture land-clearance.
+Ecological threats to the park reserve include foreign timber and mining concessions, poaching and agricultural land-clearance.